 If you have a compelling argument, the defendant in your fatal auto crash lawsuit may have concerns.
 This may prompt the defendant to propose a settlement.
 If this happens, you have the option to close your case before it goes to trial.

 You are not required to accept a settlement offer, but it can be beneficial to review the proposal with your attorney.
-This gives you and your attorney the opportunity to weigh the pros and cons of any decision you can make about the proposal.
+This allows you and your attorney to weigh the pros and cons of any decision you can make about the proposal.
 If you have a strong car accident case, your fatal car accident lawyer in Las Vegas may recommend that you reject a settlement proposal.

 Multiple settlement proposals can be exchanged during your litigation.
 If you do not get a settlement offer that lines up with your expectations, you can decline it without penalty.
 You and your lawyer can remain open to settlement offers until your trial gets underway, hopefully improving your case results.